quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/fr/content/chapter2/section1.md

 so orthogonal vectors in $\compl^2$ define antiparallel vectors on the Bloch sphere.
-Pauli matrices are going to play a significant role in all what follows.
+Pauli matrices are going to play a significant role in what follows.
 Their expression is

 ```{math}
 :label: pauli